measurement-kit/mkall-ios/README.md

 Then, bump the version number in `mkall.podspec`.

-Then, create a GitHub release, and publish there the archive.
+Then, tag, create a GitHub release, and publish there the archive.

 ## Integrate using CocoaPods